 Tired of Feeling Angry at Your Co-Parent?
-Six Things That Will Help
+These Six Tips Will Help

 By: Alisa Jaffe Holleron

-Consider These Strategies When You Are Feeling Angry with Your Co-Parent
+Consider These Strategies When You're Feeling Angry with Your Co-Parent

 For many people, being angry with your co-parent is a recurring and challenging problem.
 A shift in thinking and some simple ways of approaching anger can really help.